natecomsci/CS192MedLink/README.md

 ```

 ## SvelteKit
-- Navigate to patientSide directory
+- Navigate to facilitySide directory
 - Run ```npm run dev```

 # In case of errors